GXcells/webtranscript/README.md

 # webtranscript

-A small ap pmade with Claude and tweaked a bit by myself using the code Voice driven web transcriptio nAPI from google  from https://developer.chrome.com/blog/voice-driven-web-apps-introduction-to-the-web-speech-api
+A small app made with Claude Sonnet 3.5 and tweaked a bit by myself using the code Voice driven web transcription API from google :https://developer.chrome.com/blog/voice-driven-web-apps-introduction-to-the-web-speech-api